eyadma7moud/Online-Library-Web-Project/README.md

 ## 🔍 About the Project

-**Libraria** is a robust web application built to bridge the gap between readers and library resources.
-It offers a dynamic platform where users can explore a vast catalog of books, manage their borrowing history, and curate personal favorites.
+**Libraria** is a full-stack web application designed to simplify library management and improve user experience for readers and administrators.

-The system is split into two main experiences:
+The platform provides two main interfaces:

-1. **User Experience:** Focused on discovery, borrowing, and profile management.
+- 👤 **User Interface:** Browse books, search by category or author, borrow books, manage favorites, and update personal profiles.
-2. **Admin Experience:** Focused on full catalog CRUD (Create, Read, Update, Delete) operations and user oversight.
+- 🔐 **Admin Interface:** Manage the entire library catalog with full CRUD operations and monitor users and borrowing records.

-Built with a **Django** backend and a dynamic **JavaScript** frontend, Libraria ensures a responsive and secure environment for all library operations.
+The backend is powered by **Django**, while the frontend is built using **HTML**, **CSS**, and **JavaScript**, ensuring a responsive and interactive experience.

 ---